psycopg/psycopg2/doc/src/extras.rst

         Returns `!True` if the feedback message was sent successfully, `!False` otherwise.

-    Low-level methods for asynchronous connection operation.
+    Low-level replication cursor methods for :ref:`asynchronous connection
+    <async-support>` operation.

-    With the synchronous connection, a call to `consume_stream()` handles all the complexity of handling the incoming messages and sending keepalive replies, but at times it might be beneficial to use low-level interface for better control, in particular to `~select.select()` on multiple sockets.
+    With the synchronous connection a call to `consume_stream()` handles all the complexity of handling the incoming messages and sending keepalive replies, but at times it might be beneficial to use low-level interface for better control, in particular to `~select` on multiple sockets.
 The following methods are provided for asynchronous operation:

     .. method:: read_message(decode=True)